-Your voice can make a difference in securing vital educational support for individuals with FASD across Texas.
+Your voice can make a difference in securing vital support for individuals with FASD across Texas.
 Anyone can advocate – individuals, families, or organizations.
 Join us in raising awareness and urging lawmakers to take action.
+The Texas legislative session begins January 2027, but our work continues now.
 Get involved today!

 Update June 2025 – did not pass